Want to study abroad, but still need some answers? You’re in the right place.

 There many study abroad options available during the summer.
 Because CWRU tuition is not applied, there is a wide variety of programs that you can do.
-As long as CWRU approves the program, you can do it and get credit.
-There are several programs in the Studio Abroad system that have already been approved.
-Download a list of available programs.
+As long as CWRU approves the program, you can participate and use the Course Approval Form to get transfer credit.
+There are several approved summer programs in the Terra Dotta application system students can apply to.
 You can also petition for a program not listed.

 It depends on the program.
 If you are doing a semester program that has been pre-approved by Case Western Reserve, then you pay your tuition directly to CWRU as you would if you were staying on campus.
 The difference in cost will come from travel and housing.
 Depending on where you are going, housing may be more or less than it is at CWRU.
 Some students will end up paying more abroad than at CWRU, but many students actually spend less money studying abroad.